How to use Pemfexy 25 Mg/Ml Intravenous Solution Folate Antagonists

 Before using pemetrexed, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Pemetrexed can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Pemetrexed can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.

 Tell your health care professional that you are using pemetrexed before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).